PovedaAqui/bookverse/README.md

    ```js
    const REACT_APP_DROP_CONTRACT = 'ENTER YOUR CONTRACT ADDRESS';
    ```
-7. We're using a relayer to avoid gas fees for users, provided by Openzeppelin, then, add it to `env`
+7. We're using a relayer to avoid gas fees for users, provided by Openzeppelin, create yours, then, add it to `env`
    ```js
    const REACT_APP_WEBHOOK_URL = 'ENTER YOUR CONTRACT ADDRESS';
    ```